12 Stunning Hilo Hawaii Beaches and Nearby Shores Worth Going

 Head south of Hilo until the road ends, literally!
 Lehia Beach Park is at the end of an unpaved road and it’s the perfect rugged beach.

-There are tons of textures with banyan trees, palm and pine trees, volcanic rocks everywhere, and a golden sandy beach.
+There are many textures with banyan trees, palm and pine trees, volcanic rocks, and a golden sandy beach.

 There aren’t any restrooms or other amenities at Lehia Beach Park.
-You can swim in the water or explore a little bit and find quiet pools and lagoons.
+You can swim in the water, explore a little, and find quiet pools and lagoons.

 Haena Beach

-If you’re up for a great hike with a secret beach at the end, Haena Beach is for you!
+Haena Beach is for you if you’re up for a great hike, and there’s a secret beach at the end!
 Also called Shipman Beach, it’s further south from Hilo along the eastern coastline.

 You’ll start at the Beach Road Parking lot in Keaau.
-The 2.5-mile hike is considered an easy nature walk because it’s a straight hike on a clear path.
+The 2.5-mile hike is considered a leisurely nature walk because it’s straight on a clear path.

 But it’s a long walk and shouldn’t be done in the winter or after rain because it can get really muddy!